Agency|Insights

 Training TypeCost per EmployeeCoverageNotes

-Security awareness training (platform-based)$5-$25/employee/yearAll employeesOften included in GRC platform subscription; KnowBe4, Curricula, or similar
+Security awareness training (platform-based)Per-employee annual fees vary by vendorAll employeesOften included in GRC platform subscription; KnowBe4, Curricula, or similar

-Security awareness training (custom development)$10,000-$25,000 totalAll employeesCustom content development for industry-specific scenarios
+Security awareness training (custom development)Varies based on scope and customizationAll employeesCustom content development for industry-specific scenarios

-Role-specific security training$200-$1,000 per personEngineering, DevOps, IT teamsSecure development, incident response, access management procedures
+Role-specific security trainingVaries per personEngineering, DevOps, IT teamsSecure development, incident response, access management procedures

 Cost Reduction Strategies